 Feel like makin’ love

-Recorded by over 100 artistS from ROBERTA FLacK, BOB James, gladys knight & the pips, Lou Rawls, isaac hays, george benson, Larry coryell, johnny mathis, marlena shaw, george benson TO D’Angelo, lumidee & many more
+Recorded by over 100 artistS from BOB James, gladys knight & the pips, Lou Rawls, roberta flack, isaac hays, george benson, Larry coryell, johnny mathis, marlena shaw & george benson TO D’Angelo, lumidee & many more

 Like all great songwriters Eugene drew inspiration from the people and events around him, and his observations and interpretations of those events.
 What may seem mundane or go unnoticed by most people is grist for the mill in the mind of an artist, no matter their medium.

-Jazz legend Bob James released an instrumental of the song the same month as Flack’s single.
+Jazz legend BOB JAMES released an instrumental of the song the same month as Flack’s single.
 James had played on Roberta’s studio session just two weeks before recording his own version, and with the same band.

-And these were not the only releases of the song in 1974— Roy Ayers Ubiquity, Johnny Mathis, Lou Rawls and even Eugene, as Gene McDaniels, released the song that year.
+And these were not the only releases of the song in 1974.
+In what might be a first, 4 other artists released a version of “Feel Like Makin’ Love” in 1974 alone—Roy Ayers Ubiquity, Johnny Mathis, Lou Rawls and even Eugene, as Gene McDaniels, 6 artists in all.
+The song was released just under 40 more times in the 1970s alone.
+Clearly Eugene’s song struck a chord for artist and listeners alike.

 D'ANGELO

-Twenty-five years later, the neo-soul wunderkind D'Angelo recorded ”Feel Like Makin’ Love” for his critically acclaimed sophomore album Voodoo, incorporating the distinctive percussive rhythms of the brilliant and groundbreaking hip hop producerJ Dilla.
+Twenty-five years later, the neo-soul wunderkind D’ANGELO recorded ”Feel Like Makin’ Love” for his critically acclaimed sophomore album Voodoo, incorporating the distinctive percussive rhythms of the brilliant and groundbreaking hip hop producerJ Dilla.
 According to D’Angelo’s fellow Soulquarian and Voodoo collaborator Questlove, “Jay Dee was all over this track”, referencing that “Feel Like Makin’ Love” was co-produced by the late J Dilla, although he was not credited.

 “Feel Like Makin' Love" Voodoo (Virgin Records) Pino Palladino on bass, Ahmir Thompson on drums.